kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 Each major Kubernetes release introduces new features that require documentation.
 New releases also bring updates to existing features and documentation (such as upgrading a feature from alpha to beta).

-Generally, the SIG responsible for a feature submits draft documentation of the feature as a pull request to the appropriate release branch of the `kubernetes/website` repository, and someone on the SIG Docs team provides editorial feedback or edits the draft directly.
+Generally, the SIG responsible for a feature submits draft documentation of the feature as a pull request to the appropriate development branch of the `kubernetes/website` repository, and someone on the SIG Docs team provides editorial feedback or edits the draft directly.
 This section covers the branching conventions and process used during a release by both groups.